 Schools are encouraged to include clear guidelines for the roles and responsibilities of the positions listed below (if used by the school) • Mental health professionals, school counselors • Community intervention professionals • School resource officers, police officers on campus As a small single school district, we do not have school resource officers.
 Roles in an emergency are described in the plan.
-Section 32284 Plan Page # Comments Plan may include procedures for responding to the release of a pesticide or other toxic substance from properties located within one-quarter mile of a school See Sections 4.7c & 5.3l Section 32288 Plan Section # Comments Section 32288 Submit the plan to school district office or county office of education for approval Section Comments Submitted to Los Angeles County Office of Education on 8/20/2021 stakeholders were part of the review and development of the plan -- -- --
+Section 32284 Plan Page # Comments Plan may include procedures for responding to the release of a pesticide or other toxic substance from properties located within one-quarter mile of a school See Sections 4.7c & 5.3l Section 32288 Plan Section # Comments Section 32288 Submit the plan to school district office or county office of education for approval Section Comments Submitted to Lawndale Elementary School District on 3/1/2019